 Tax Comparisons for Non-registered Accounts

-Lets take a look at tax liability for these funds should you hold them in a non-registered account, assuming the investor is in the 40% tax bracket.
+Lets take a look at tax liability for these funds should you hold them in a non-registered account, assuming the investor is in the 40 percent tax bracket.

 To keep the numbers simple, we'll assume that the bond holding started at $100,000 in May 2014 and you are selling your holding in June 2018.